Proteome: Size and contents

+The concept of "proteomic constraint" is that DNA repair capacity is positively correlated with the information content of a genome, which, in turn, is approximately related to the size of the proteome.
+In bacteria, archaea and DNA viruses, DNA repair capability is positively related to genome information content and to genome size.
+"Proteomic constraint" proposes that modulators of mutation rates such as DNA repair genes are subject to selection pressure proportional to the amount of information in a genome.

 Proteoforms.
 There are different factors that can add variability to proteins.
-SAPs (single amino acid polymorphisms) and non-synonymous single nucleotide polymorphisms (nsSNPs) can lead to different "proteoforms" or "proteomorphs".
+SAPs (single amino acid polymorphisms) and non-synonymous single-nucleotide polymorphisms (nsSNPs) can lead to different "proteoforms" or "proteomorphs".
 Recent estimates have found ~135,000 validated nonsynonymous cSNPs currently housed within SwissProt.
 In dbSNP, there are 4.7 million candidate cSNPs, yet only ~670,000 cSNPs have been validated in the 1,000-genomes set as nonsynonymous cSNPs that change the identity of an amino acid in a protein.

 Dark proteome.
 The term dark proteome coined by Perdigão and colleagues, defines regions of proteins that have no detectable sequence homology to other proteins of known three-dimensional structure and therefore cannot be modeled by homology.
-For 546,000 Swiss-Prot proteins, 44–54% of the proteome in eukaryotes and viruses was found to be "dark", compared with only ∼14% in archaea and bacteria.
+For 546,000 Swiss-Prot proteins, 44–54% of the proteome in eukaryotes and viruses was found to be "dark", compared with only ~14% in archaea and bacteria.